 Group D shows that if users cannot hear any of the sounds before they use the system then recall rates are likely to be poor.
 However, a detailed analysis of the Group D results showed that in 87% of responses participants got one or more of the family, level or node components correct.
 So, even though the overall analysis presented in Figure 9 shows low recall rates, participants were able to extract some useful navigation information from the earcons.
+In fact, they were able to extract 67.3% of the level data from the earcons.
 According to Rosson (described above), many navigational problems came from mistaking switches to different levels in a hierarchy.
 Therefore, purely textual training can provide a reasonable solution to this problem.
 It may be possible to increase recall in Group D by improving the design of the textual description.
 Remember, also, that the participants were only allowed to read the training documentation once.
 If they were allowed to read over the document several times (which is more likely to happen in a real world use of earcons) then recall rates might be improved (this would also apply to the other groups as well).
 Further experiments are being conducted to investigate training further.